egeeamu/voskhod/README.md

 8- Validate and anotate the assembly (like step 4):
-When asked, select the assembly from the corresponding fastq file found at ./assembly/raw
+When asked, select the assembly from the corresponding fastq file found at ./assembly/raw.
+The reference teanscriptome required in this step is the reference species from Ensembl to avoid circularity with the denovo inference.

 > ./08_voskhod_validate_assembly_.sh